 #5: Birding keeps you outside!

 Birding is an activity that keeps you outdoors.
 As anyone with a dog knows, no matter what, you go outside with your dog every day.
 Similarly, birding encourages plenty of outdoor time, which is always a good thing!
 Often, the outdoor time involves walking or hiking, so exercise is another benefit of birding.

 It can feel overwhelming to be a beginner birder.
 There are many birds, and often, they have multiple songs that can be confusing.
 It helps to start slowly and learn the birds around your home first.
 Then, you can branch out to different habitats in your region.

 Join your local Audubon Chapter or birding group.
 Go on field trips where you'll learn more from an expert leader and where you'll meet other birders.
 Find a mentor that can answer your questions and teach you more about birds.

-The Cornell Lab of Ornithology has wonderful online resources for birders.
+You can also further your education with the Cornell Lab of Ornithology, which has wonderful online resources for birders.
 They have an online bird guide which includes sound recordings.
 They also provide reviews of birding equipment.